thorchain/THORChain-v1/docs/whitepaper-en.md

 Changes to state, such as amending exploited or unused accounts.

 ### Key Aspects
-Economically Enforced Participation.
+**Economically Enforced Participation**.
 Voter participation is enforced by in-protocol slashing rules.
 Not voting on a proposed update or poll will result in a Validator’s stake being slashed and redistributed to other Validators who do vote.
 There is a grace period of n blocks allowing Validators time to poll the community (or their staking pool) and take up a position before casting a vote.
-Empowered Minorities.
+**Empowered Minorities**.
 Quadratic polling is implemented inside a validator’s staking pool.
 Each member that stakes with a Validator can cast votes proportional to their stake, where each vote is a single whole unit, and increases with the number of subsequent votes. `1 vote` costs `1 token`, `2 votes` cost `3 tokens (1 + 2)`, `3 votes` cost `5 tokens (1 + 2 + 3)` etc. This appropriately removes the biases that large holders can have on voting, preventing a plutocracy.
 It also enables and empowers the minority to know their vote is meaningful and represented.A Validator can submit votes on behalf of non-voting stakers in their pool but the vote is quadratically weighted as above.
 Thus non-voting stakers are empowered to easily swing their Validator’s final vote as their individual vote has more comparative weight than the Validator who representatively voted for them using their tokens.
-Flexibility.
+**Flexibility**.
 Any staker can change their vote at any time to signal differently.
 Delegators who switch staking pools to swing vote a different Validator are bound by bonding periods and can effectively only switch once.
 A carefully designed on-chain governance solution (which itself can update) will see THORChain become a forkless self-amending ledger and increase the likelihood of persistence well into the future.

 ## Tokens